-When entering into/ exiting from a research laboratory, make sure the door is closed/ shut properly especially for those laboratory that are equipped with security card access system and alpha-numerical lock system.
+- When entering or leaving a laboratory, make sure the door is closed and shut properly.
+This is especially important for laboratories equipped with security card or alpha-numerical locks.